GDPR – The General Data Protection Regulation is now effective from May 2018 which has been underway since 2012.

 6. Consequences for Non-Compliance

-This fines will vary depending on the kind of breach and will be charged accordingly.
+These fines will vary, depending on the kind of breach, and will be charged accordingly.
 With this, we need to make sure to only use GDPR complaint means of communication for handling and processing data.

 7. Personal Data collection must be clear

-We need to make every operation of Data collection transparent to individuals that we are collecting their personal data and there needs to be a clear information provided for the same.
-Ensure all GDPR complaints about personal data.
+We need to make every operation of Data collection transparent to individuals that we are collecting their personal data and there needs to be clear information provided for the same.
+Ensure all GDPR complaints about personal data are handled accordingly.

 9. Risks to victims